2025 Legislative and Community Priorities

 - Require continuing medical education to be completed every two years by school coaches, physical education teachers, nurses, athletic trainers, all medical directors, physicians, nurse practitioners, and physician assistants.

-Funding for Concussion Outreach Prevention & Education (COPE)
+Funding for Concussion Outreach Prevention Education (COPE)

-- COPE provides valuable information to all schools in New York, regardless if they are public or private (and under current concussion management protocols).
+- COPE provides valuable information to all schools in New York, regardless of if they are public or private (and under current concussion management protocols).

 - COPE will commence outreach to school districts and state high school sections and develop educational materials to bring schools, coaches, athletes, and parents/guardians together to create a plan for a successful return to the classroom.